Vincent Perez (born June 10, 1964 in Lausanne) is a Swiss actor, director, screenwriter, novelist and photographer of Spanish and German descent.

 - No Stunt Double: He did use a stuntman for some scenes in The Crow: City of Angels.
 However, he insisted on doing the stunts in the final scene, including falling from a building from five stories up, being beaten with a whip, and being hung from a streetlight.

-- Period Piece: He's been a regular face in French productions set in the 16th, 17th and 18th centuries, such as Cyrano de Bergerac, La Reine Margot, On Guard, The Libertine, 2003's Fanfan la Tulipe and Jeanne Poisson, Marquise de Pompadour.
+- Typecasting: He's been a regular face in French productions set in the 16th, 17th and 18th centuries, such as Cyrano de Bergerac, Captain Fracassa's Journey, La Reine Margot, On Guard, The Libertine, 2003's Fanfan la Tulipe and Jeanne Poisson, Marquise de Pompadour.
 Pretty much always as either The Charmer or The Casanova (his good looks helped).